Video on development of 12-18 months

 Encourage me to walk by giving me pulling toys with string

-Take me to play outdoors.
-Let me run and climb in the playground as well as meet some friends there!
+I need 3 hours of physical activities in a variety of ways, so take me outdoors and let me run and climb in the playground as well as meet some friends there!

 My eye-hand coordination enables me to do more